Wesley Snipes: Acting

-Snipes has played a number of roles in action films, including Passenger 57 (1992), Rising Sun (1993), Demolition Man (1993) (with Sylvester Stallone), Drop Zone (1994), Money Train (1995), The Fan (1996), U.S. Marshals (1998) and The Art of War (2000), as well as comedies like White Men Can't Jump (1992), and To Wong Foo, Thanks for Everything!
+Snipes has played several roles in action films, including Passenger 57 (1992), Rising Sun (1993), Demolition Man (1993) (with Sylvester Stallone), Drop Zone (1994), Money Train (1995), The Fan (1996), U.S. Marshals (1998) and The Art of War (2000), as well as comedies like White Men Can't Jump (1992), and To Wong Foo, Thanks for Everything!
 Julie Newmar (1995) where he played a drag queen.
 Snipes has appeared in additional dramas, such as The Waterdance (1992) and Disappearing Acts (2000).

 In 1997, Snipes won the Best Actor Volpi Cup at the 54th Venice Film Festival for his performance in New Line Cinema's One Night Stand.
 In 1998, Snipes had his largest commercial success with Blade, appearing in the title role, based on the Marvel Comics character of the same name.
 Blade has grossed over $150 million worldwide and the film spawned a franchise.
 He also received a star on the Hollywood Walk of Fame and an honorary doctorate in humanities and fine arts from his alma mater, SUNY/Purchase.
 In 2002, Snipes reprised his role in Blade II, and in 2004, starred in a third film, Blade: Trinity, both of which he also produced.
 In 2005, Snipes sued New Line Cinema and David S. Goyer, the film's studio and director, respectively.
 He claimed that the studio did not pay his full salary, that he was intentionally cut out of casting decisions, and that his character's screen time was reduced in favor of co-stars Ryan Reynolds and Jessica Biel.
 The suit was later settled, but no details were released.